 Kaitlin Olson is also one of the finest physical comedians of her generation.
 She wields her long limbs like Mary Tyler Moore and squirms like Molly Shannon.
 But there’s a curious trend in profiles of Kaitlin Olson to praise her as a physical comedian in a way that glides over so much of what makes her exceptional.
 Julia Louis-Dreyfus is also a great physical comedian (as noted in many Kaitlin Olson profiles, for some reason), but physical comedy is a broad tent.
 Both Julia Louis-Dreyfus and Kaitlin Olson are masters of physical comedy.
 They know how to use both the broad gesture and the subtle twitch of body language to get a laugh.
 They know on some base level of pure instinct how a person can move around an environment in relation to other actors and the camera in a way that just makes us crack up for no logical reason.
 Just watch Kaitlin Olson dance with a wacky waving inflatable arm-flailing tube man, or the way Julia Louis-Dreyfus moves through a rant.
 But what Kaitlin Olson does and Julia Louis-Dreyfus doesn’t, what almost no other actor on television or in film does anymore, is pure slapstick at a level that honours great masters of the form.

 Slapstick just doesn’t get the respect it used to, which is shocking for an art form that dates back to the dawn of professional theatre in the 16th century.
 It persisted up through the development of pantomime, musical hall and vaudeville, where it entered film via icons of early cinema like Fatty Arbuckle, Harold Lloyd, the Marx Brothers and the Three Stooges, and later television through the likes of Jackie Gleason and Monty Python.
 Some of the fade in slapstick’s reputation is just the wear and tear of time and the inclination of artists to set their eyes on the horizon of possibility rather than mine the treasures of their past, but a lot of it is a result of few great artists opting to use slapstick while lots of terrible artists continue to do so, tainting the form through association.
-Slapstick used to be for all-time great film auteurs like Charlie Chaplin and Buster Keaton, but now we’re more likely think of direct-to-video National Lampoon films or Jackass or terrible spoof films like Vampires Suck or Epic Movie.
+Slapstick used to be for all-time great film auteurs like Charlie Chaplin and Buster Keaton, but now we’re more likely think of direct-to-video National Lampoon films or terrible spoof films like Vampires Suck or Epic Movie.

 But if we’re honest with ourselves, we all love slapstick.
 We love pratfalls and faceplants and tweaking noses.
 We love pies in the face and tacks in the ass and tumbling down stairs.
 We love when Charlie Chaplin turns around suddenly and smacks someone in the face with his bindle.
 We love when someone runs into a door.